tylerbrownhenry/budgetApp/README.md

 This is an incomplete pet budget.
+Mostly was learning istanbul, and using immutable data and classes.

 # budgetApp
 Web app for tracking what debt to pay off first